Luke0094/A-Better-Way-Through-Internet/README.md

 2. Click "Import settings" (General Settings)
 3. Add the attachment below: <a href="https://github.com/user-attachments/files/15901576/20240619_152432_adg_ext_settings_4.3.53.zip" target="_blank" rel="noopener noreferrer">⬇️ Download Settings</a>

-(due a bug you have to do this operation 2 times, otherwside you won't get the correct notification)
+(due a bug you have to do this operation 2 times, otherwise you won't get the correct notification)

 **This step will import custom settings and filters.**